← CRA Glossary

 CVD Portal makes Notified Body compliance straightforward.

 Public CVD submission portal, acknowledgment tracking, Article 14 deadline alerts, and CSAF advisory generation.
-Free forever for EU manufacturers.
+Receiving and tracking reports is free for all manufacturers placing products with digital elements on the EU market.
+Article 14 filing with the SRP-ready package is on Pro.

 How do I find an accredited Notified Body for CRA assessments?+